imnuvi/CheatBook/vim/learnt.md

 ctrl + w + r          - rotate the screens
 ctrl + w + shift + r  - rotate the screens inverted
-ctrl + w + p          - go to previous window
+ctrl + w + p          - go to previous window ctrl + w + =          - make all windows the same size
+ctrl + w + _          - make current window max size
+ctrl + w + o          - show only the current window :buffers              - to check all the buffers
+:ba                   - show all buffers( after showing only current one ) :vert ba              - show all buffers vertically :vsp | b3             - opens window in buffer 3 vertically

+:help ctrl-w          - to check all the possible stuff

 resize +30            - adds thirty rows to the current window vertical resize +20   - adds 20 columns to the current split